-Violent behaviour is any behaviour that causes another person any injury to the body that interferes with a person’s health or comfort, or that places them in fear of being injured.
-The injury only has to be slight – it can include pain or bruising.
+Violent behaviour is any behaviour that causes another person any injury to the body that interferes with a their health or comfort, or that places them in fear of being injured.
+The injury can include pain or bruising.

 Violent behaviour is an offence and can carry very serious penalties.

 - being physically intimidating, such as standing over someone.

 It does not matter whether you actually mean to harm the other person or not, as long as you wanted them to believe that you would harm them.

 If you commit a violent act, the crime you’re charged with will depend on:

 - what you meant to happen (your intention)

 - what you should have realised would happen as a result of your actions.

 Common charges relating to violent behaviour include: